CirclesUBI/whitepaper/Circles.md

 Carol signs up for Circles, creating CarolCoins
 10 minutes pass and Carol has 10 CarolCoins
 Carol asks to be trusted by the Validator and proves that she is a true Tigers Fan.
-Bob and Alice vote to let her join Dave trusts the TigerFans Validator
+Bob and Alice vote to let her join Eve trusts the TigerFans Validator
-Carol can now spend her CarolCoins with Dave
+Carol can now spend her CarolCoins with Eve
 ```

 ![](https://raw.githubusercontent.com/CirclesUBI/docs/master/assets/diagram_5.png)